My friend Coyote Peterson is a cool dude.

 It gets dark and the mosquitos decide to have a Roam About Blood Sucking convention, swarming everywhere, but we push on in the dark, and I try to catch frogs by mesmerizing them with my flashlight.
 Coyote, batting 1,000, catches yet another animal in the frog below.
 He let me name it Miss Piggy.

 We head out of the swamp into the darkness, and pack up shop for the day.
 Instead of staying on the island, we traverse Lake Erie in the dark under a gorgeous star-lit sky, with an autumnally orange moon hanging low in the distance.
-I feel happy—giddy even— rowing the 2 plus miles across the bumpy waters back to Middle Bass.
+I feel happy—giddy even— rowing the two plus miles across the bumpy waters back to Middle Bass.

 I got to be a kid for the day, get dirty, kayak, explore the woods, swamps, and marshes and learn about the region/its fauna (boo spiders), and it felt, well, great.